OPLSPotentialBuilder

 Returns:

-Distance over which Lennard Jones terms are splined.
+Distance at which Lennard Jones terms are splined.

 Return type: